Some Myths and Fallacies Still Perpetuated About Offshore Software Development

 "There must be a full-time onshore technical team lead whose sole job is to work with the offshore team"

 Well that's just not true either.
 In fact, this statement is a myth because it enforces a particular onshore/offshore team structure: onshore team (master) using offshore team (slave).
 I use those provocative words deliberately, because that is exactly how some organizations view their team structures: onshore innovation dominating and controlling offshore coders.
 This makes the mistake of decreasing cohesion between the team, while unnecessarily increasing coupling between distributed teams.
-You can set your team up that way, but believe me you won't reap the benefit of offshore development.
+You can set your team up that way, but believe me you won't reap the benefit of offshore software development.
 Read more about that here.

 "The iterative models that we prefer are made significantly more difficult when dealing with offshore teams."